tc39/proposal-ses/README.md

 either fails, or succeeds in a manner identical to every other non-failing replica.

-Although they are few in number, there are a number of specification issues that are observably left to implementations, on which implementations differ.
+Although few in number, there _are_ specification issues that are observably left to implementations, upon which implementations may differ.
 Some of these may eventually be closed by future TC39 agreement, such as enumeration order if objects are modified during enumeration (TODO link).
 Others, like the sort algorithm used by `Array.prototype.sort` are less likely to be